DTribek/ZachV3Bootcamp/CapstoneProject/README.md

 Thanks **Zach** and **TA's team** really appreciate being part of the bootcamp.
 The content really helped me facing problems from a different perspective and  has contributed significantly to my growth as a data engineer.

-Final special thanks for my family and my father, that passed away in december 17, 2023.<br> I promissed him, I am committed to becoming the best Data Engineer that I can be and thats my felling:
+Final special thanks for my family and my father, that passed away in december 17, 2023.<br> I promissed him, I am committed to becoming the best man that I can be and thats my felling:
 ![Terminal](https://quotefancy.com/media/wallpaper/800x450/4675000-Kobe-Bryant-Quote-Great-things-come-from-hard-work-and.jpg)